Bone Cancer Overview (cont.)

 - Find a local Oncologist in your town

-The pain of bone cancer is medically treated with analgesic (pain-relieving medications).
+Analgesics (pain-relieving medications) treat the pain of bone cancer.
 These may be nonprescription or prescription medications.
-Mild-to-moderate pain is treated with medications such as acetaminophen (Tylenol) or nonsteroidal anti-inflammatory medications (NSAIDs) including ibuprofen and naproxen.
-However, people taking anticancer chemotherapy drugs may need to avoid the use of NSAIDs due to the increased risk of bleeding.
+Mild-to-moderate pain is treated with medications such as acetaminophen (Tylenol) or nonsteroidal anti-inflammatory medications (NSAIDs), including ibuprofen (Advil, Motrin) and naproxen (Naprelan, Aleve, Naprosyn, Anaprox).
+However, people taking anticancer chemotherapy drugs sometimes must avoid NSAIDs because of increased risk of bleeding.

-Prescription medications may be used for moderate-to-severe cancer pain.
-Opioids -- stronger narcotic pain medications -- like codeine, morphine, oxycodone (Oxycontin), hydromorphone (Dilaudid), and fentanyl may be required to control severe pain.
+Prescription medications are used for moderate-to-severe cancer pain.
+Opioids -- stronger narcotic pain medications -- like codeine, morphine, oxycodone, hydromorphone, and fentanyl may be required to control severe pain.
 Sometimes a combination of medications is used to treat cancer pain.
 Opioid medications can be associated with side effects like drowsiness, constipation, and nausea.

 Get the latest treatment options.